satyakonmsft/skype-docs/Skype/AppSDK/PlatformConsiderations.md

 #### Conditional methods

 Some methods may be unavailable at certain times and their availability is changed dynamically.
-Those methods have a BOOL property named like can <DoSomething> logically attached to them.
+Those methods have a BOOL property named like can&lt;DoSomething&gt; logically attached to them.
 This property is KVO-enabled.
 You can observe it to monitor a method’s availability.
 You can always call a method directly without looking at corresponding property, but if so, you should be prepared to receive an error if the method is disabled.

 ### Audio configuration